georgemccrae/capstone-project/README.md

 I've always loved music.
 I was watching this [Youtube video](https://www.youtube.com/watch?v=scbbVSeKS4I&t=8s) on what make Lil Nas X's video so popular.
 It desribes how he used memes, search engine optimisation, remixs (which count towards chart placement), tiktok, memes, hopping on Red Dead Redemption's cowboy theme and classifying the song as 'country' on itunes and souncloud in order to remanouvere recommendation alogrithmns rather than trying to compete with songs in today's oversaturated hip-hip genre.
 All of these were ingenuious tactics which helped to make his song break records for weeks at #1.

-Billboard's ranking method for the Top 100 is excellent because it stayed relevant with its ranking policy with the changing methods of discoverning and purchasing music.   [(more info here)](https://en.wikipedia.org/wiki/Billboard_Hot_100#Hot_100_policy_changes)

-- 1958-1991: ranking determined by ratio of singles sales and airplay
-- 1991: Billboard begins collecting sales data digitally (using SoundScan) for quicker and more accurate charts
-- 1998: Billboard drops requirement that song must be released as a single to appear on the chart
-- 2005: Digital downloads (iTunes) included
-- 2012: On-demand streaming services (Spotify, Rhapsody) included
-- 2013: Video views (YouTube) included

 I set out to try and uncover whether there are any attributes of a song or an artist which made it destined to be popular.